tony-zhelonkin/UNIX-scripts/README.md

 # README

+This is tool for local copying of big files, such as NGS sequencing fastq files from, say, an external drive to the local HDD/SSD.

+The tool doesn\`t currently support scp or remote transfers.

+The main executive script is the `mirror_tool.py` file with the `run-mirror` being a simple shell wrapper, which currently hardcodes my local `venv` to run the script without explicitly activating the responsible `venv`.

+## Deprecated

+The `mirror_w_checksums.sh` is a deprecated bash script, that works very slow.
+I intent to replace it with the `mirror_tool.py` after some testing.

 ## What this tool does
 	•	make‑manifest: recursively hash all files under SRC into a text manifest ("<hash>  <relative/path>").
 	•	copy: rsync SRC → DST (use --dry-run to preview).